This week I´m checking in from my hometown of Cleveland, Ohio on a quick trip back from Ecuador.

 1. Purchase low-income rental properties.
 In Cleveland, that means the properties in the inner-city where my family lives selling for around $20-40,000.
 In Ecuador, I would not touch this business model with a 10-foot pole.
 Low-income rents in Ecuador are really low (like $100-300 a month) and the rental laws just don´t protect homeowners with long, complicated eviction processes for this to be worth the hassle to me.

 2. Live-in flip.
 Where you buy a fixer-upper property and live in it until you are able to resell it.
+And to be on a platform to sell in a place like Equador, you’d have to seek help of a few marketing companies to make the house visible on the papers.
+And if you going to the gds group summit, check them on Linkedin.
 Well, when you buy a beat-up property in Ecuador chances are it won´t be livable (if you have an average North American living standard).
 I know, I´ve done this one and it was ROUGH.

 3. Sell on contract.
 This is when you tie up a property in a contract for a period of time usually 15-30 days and then resell the contract (or right to buy the property) for a profit of usually a few thousand dollars to another investor.
 This COULD work in Ecuador and something I may try in the near future, but this is usually done in RED-HOT markets like we are seeing in the western USA now.
 In Ecuador, properties usually take much longer than a month to sell due to the primarily cash-only market.